s-victor/TinyPedal/docs/customization.md

 Acceptable value: `normal` or `bold`.

     enable_auto_font_offset
 Automatically adjust font vertical offset based on font geometry for better vertical alignment, and should give good result in most case.
-This option is enabled by default.
+This option is enabled by default, and only available to certain widgets.
 Set `false` to disable.

     font_offset_vertical
 Manually set font vertical offset.
 Default value is `0`.
 Negative value will offset font upward, and position value for downward.
 This option only takes effect when `enable_auto_font_offset` is set to `false`.